 Credits by the Author(s)

-Of course I tried to give clear outlines of my (master) plan but it might have been hard to read for others.
 The context of the work was the assignment on “icons”.
-We had to pic two iconic works to start with.
-I took the feminist “Up” design chair (by Gaetano Pesce) and and the fountain (by Marcel Duchamp).
-Or: The need of a good fitting sitting and the need to express oneself..
+We had to pick two iconic works to start with.
+I took the feminist “Up” design chair (by Gaetano Pesce) and the fountain (by Marcel Duchamp).
+Or: The need for a good sit and the need to express oneself..
 And I wanted the project to be fun and serious at the same time.
 A learning process.

 My idea of researching the iconic designs was based on doing (re-enacting the works), reading, thinking and sharing.